accebenton/Risky/still-to-do.md

 BACKEND TASKS
 ----Definitely Add-----
-5. Add a little info icon or tooltip in the home table that shows likelihood x impact when hovered over?
+5. Add a little info icon in the risk level table header
 3. separate riskRoutes into smaller route files
-4. add a sort in for time created
 5. change the anchor for /viewrisk to risk name, not id? or both?
+7. i have some error msgs come up in the console. is this correct way to show msgs for developers? - research
+2. update colours of success messages. not clear that they are different, need to set time on how long message lasts -- dont like placement of message

 ----would be good to add but not essential-----
-1. colour code risks in table - red for critical, green for open etc
-2. update colours of success messages. not clear that they are different, need to set time on how long message lasts -- dont like placement of message

 2. user assign the risk to a sprint ie sprint 2
-3. Change /updaterisk route - currently all fields to have a value but only 1 value might need edited?
-4. dont require all fields to be re-entered when only one changes - user might only want to edit 1 field
 5. Inline edit form on /home (modal or inline row)
-6. more detailed errors to a separate file? for me to see not users
+6. more detailed errors to a separate file? for me to see not users - console?

 ----Optional--------
 1. Chart.js visualizations - export button